Vanda Orchids At A Glance

 Vanda Coerulea Orchid

-It is a medium-sized plant that prefers cool weather; It has epiphytic habits, and is monopodal, which means that it consists of a single stem, where it has coriaceous, lingual, and distic leaves, with coblicually tridentate apices.
+It is a medium-sized plant that prefers cool weather; It has epiphytic habits and is monopodial, which means that it consists of a single stem, where it has coriaceous, lingual, and distic leaves, with coblicually tridentate apices.

-The orchid Vanda coerulea, is one of the kinds of Vanda orchids that flourish in an axillary inflorescence, and can be erect, or semi-erect, and can measure two feet long (sixty centimeters long), with several flowers that last between two and three weeks alive.
+The orchid Vanda coerulea is one of the kinds of Vanda orchids that flourish in an axillary inflorescence, and can be erect, or semi-erect, and can measure two feet long (sixty centimeters long), with several flowers that last between two and three weeks alive.
+It is one of the examples of blue and purple flowers.

 This species is so special for horticulturists, for its striking vivacious and lasting blue flowers; besides that they have used it extensively in breeding, to produce deeper blue and purple hybrids.